-EXPERIENCE WILDLIFE VIEWING RIGHT IN YOUR
+EXPERIENCE WILDLIFE VIEWING RIGHT IN YOUR NEIGHBOURHOOD

 To minimize wildlife disturbance, leashed pets are only welcome on the paved Waterfront Trail.
 Please only feed the songbirds and only feed them seeds.

 Extremely popular for wildlife viewing, Lynde Shores Conservation Area has a number of looping trails (5 km including the 1 km looping trail within the Cranberry West Tract).
 These trails, especially the Chickadee Trail, are just the right length for little ones and are generally stroller and wheelchair friendly.

 Established in 1972, the Lynde Shores Conservation Area (272 hectares), together with the adjacent Cranberry West Tract (40 hectares) provide excellent habitat for nesting birds and are an important stopover point for migrating waterfowl and shorebirds.

 Both the Lynde Creek Marsh and Cranberry Marsh provide many important functions that are typical of the few remaining coastal wetlands found along this northern section of the Lake Ontario shoreline.
 As result, these two marshes are designated as provincially significant wetlands and are part of a long-term study: the Durham Region Coastal Wetland Monitoring Project.

 We have several accessible viewing areas located throughout the site including around our newly created wetland.
 Dogs on Leash are permitted on the Waterfront Trail only.
 Please respect posted signage.

 Have your cameras and phones ready for photos and videos as you never know what you might see.